netsoc/website-ng/tos.md

 Any breach of the above policy may result in termination of the user account at Netsoc’s discretion.

+Usage of the services provided by Netsoc is subject to the IT Services [privacy and security policies](https://www.tcd.ie/ITSecurity/policies/supporting-policies.php) as well as TCD [IT and Network Code of Conduct](https://www.tcd.ie/about/policies/it_and_network_code_of_conduct.php).

 ## Privacy Policy

 Netsoc respects the privacy of its users.
 However, Netsoc system administrators